In today’s post, I’m going to answer a question a lot of Pegasus fans ask: are Nike Pegasus good for running?

-A lot of people do enjoy running and they usually find themselves lacing up a pair of the Pegasus over pretty much anything else.
+A lot of people do enjoy running and they usually find themselves lacing up a pair of shoes like the Pegasus over pretty much anything else.

 I know runners are very specific and I know a lot of runners have one brand or one shoe that they stick with and they’re not going to change things up.
 So keep in mind that this review of the Pegasus is for someone who really likes the Pegasus line for lifestyle wear and runs in the Pegasus line.

 One thing I will say about the Pegasus line, most notably the more recent Pegasus 37 and 38, since they’ve updated the cushioning of these shoes, these shoes have become incredibly comfortable for casual and lifestyle wear.

 I actually have a couple of pairs of Pegasus because I wear some of them casually and some of them for running.
 It’s just an all-around really comfortable and good-looking shoe.